 What Happens After a Truck Accident Investigation?

-If settlement negotiations are unsuccessful, you or your attorney may file a lawsuit to recover your due compensation.
+If settlement negotiations are unsuccessful, you or your lawyer may file a lawsuit to recover your due compensation.
 If the investigation occurred in a court case, you might decide to go to trial.

 Gerash Steiner Blanton, P.C.—We Fight for Colorado’s Truck Accident Victims and Their Families

-Our truck accident attorneys understand what it takes to win a fair settlement, and we get the job done.
+Our attorneys understand what it takes to win a fair settlement, and we get the job done.

 Since 1988, Dan Gerash has fought for his clients in Colorado.
 His dedication and hard work earned him the highest rating in Legal Ability and Ethical Standards from Martindale-Hubbell.
 Call us today or contact us online.